-How will you agree these changes? will you charge for them?
-Don't end up in that carrot dangling situaton that I did.
+How will you agree to these changes?
+Will you charge for them?
+Don’t end up in that carrot-dangling situation that I did.

-if a change takes you way off the original scope, are you able to get out of the contract?
-For example if you agreed to produce a wordpress website and the client suddenly decides they want to use a different CMS and you have no experience with it, are you able to part ways?
+If a change takes you way off the original scope, can you get out of the contract?
+For example, if you agreed to produce a WordPress website and the client suddenly decides they want to use a different CMS, and you have no experience with it, can you part ways?

-If either of us sees a need for a change in the project and / or it's deliverables they will inform the other of the need for a change as soon it has identified, the reason why it is necessary and any other details which may be necessary to assess the impact of the change on the agreement.
+If either of us sees a need for a change in the project and/or its deliverables, they will inform the other of the need for a change as soon it has been identified, the reason why it is necessary and any other details which may be necessary to assess the impact of the change on the agreement.

-We can agree these changes by exchange of email.
-If a change is requested We will arrange to speak with you for a good faith discussion about the change request.
+We can agree on these changes by exchange of email.
+If a change is requested, We will arrange to speak with you for a good-faith discussion about the change request.
 If the change is major and impacts the original agreement, we will complete an agreement change form.
 This can be done over email.